Help Isolated Older Adults Near You

 Connect with Older Adults

 Where you live.
 Your neighbors.
 You may not know them very well, but are you aware of someone in your neighborhood who lives alone?
 Leave a note on their door or in/on their mailbox and introduce yourself.
 Leave your phone number then allow the person to decide whether to reach out.
 Because of scammers, try to identify yourself as “your neighbor with the green car” or other low tech identifiers.
 Perhaps leave a reference the older person can speak to.
+Here is a sample letter that you can use as a guide to help you create letters for your neighbors.

 Approach a leader in your community to see if they know people who could use help.
+Use this mini poster to help get the ball rolling in your community.

 You will meet people different from you.
 They may be different in age, race, culture, religion, sexual preference, gender identity, income level, educational level, mental or physical ability.
 These differences create an opportunity to learn more about others.